 Take your trip into overtime

-And as long as you’re here, why not take in everything San Diego has to offer right up through New Year’s?
-From a romantic evening on the water to party time at local clubs and restaurants, options abound for ringing in 2022, San Diego-style, and making your New Year’s Eve one for the memory books.
+And as long as you’re here, why not take in everything San Diego has to offer right up through the new year?
+From a romantic evening on the water to party time at local clubs and restaurants, options abound for ringing in 2023, San Diego-style, and making your New Year’s Eve one for the memory books.